AndrVLDZ/crc-bot/README.md

 ### Run locally

 1. Create qiwi_token.txt and add to file your QIWI API token
 2. Create tg_token.txt and add to file your telegram bot API token
+3. Install all libraries from [requirements.txt](requirements.txt)
-3. Run bot.py
+4. Run the main script — bot.py

 P.S.
 All tokens and database are hidden in [.gitignore](.gitignore)